-Selena Gomez And Nick Jonas Recalls Central Park Experience, Reveals Jonas Brothers’ Secret Romances
+Selena Gomez And Nick Jonas Recall Central Park Experience, Reveal Jonas Brothers’ Secret Romances

 — E!
 News (@enews) January 17, 2018

-As if that wasn’t enough, Nick was also showed a clip of Miley Cyrus, his ex-girlfriend and the star of Disney’s Hannah Montana.
-This time, it was part of a music video for her hit single, “7 Things.”
+As if that wasn’t enough, Nick was also showed a clip of Miley Cyrus, his ex-girlfriend and the former star of Disney’s Hannah Montana.
+This time, it was part of a music video for her hit single “7 Things.”
 After showing the 25-year-old musician the footage, Grimshaw asked if it was true that the song was about him.

 While Miley never said it was, Nick said it might actually be about him since it featured the dog tag necklace he gave her when they were together.

 Based on a Disney star dating tree mapped by E!
-News, the 25-year-old Jonas brother had also been linked to Lily Collins who starred in the film Mirror Mirror, a reimagining of Snow White, while Joe had dated Taylor Swift, Demi Lovato, and Brenda Song from The Suite Life of Zack & Cody.
+News, the 25-year-old Jonas brother had also been linked to Lily Collins who starred in the film Mirror Mirror, a re-imagining of Snow White, while Joe had dated Taylor Swift, Demi Lovato, and Brenda Song from The Suite Life of Zack & Cody.